 By Michael Ormsby

-The GED® mathematics test is often a problem for people who need to get a GED diploma.
-It’s important to take a GED math practice test to find out what you need to study and to keep your GED studying on track.
-A GED practice math test is similar to any other GED practice test, but you’ll want to pay special attention to your results.
-A good GED mathematics practice test will have practice questions covering the subjects on the GED mathematics test, and you’ll want to use your experience with these questions to guide your studying.
+The GED® test mathematical reasoning test is often a problem for people who need to get a GED certificate.
+It's important to take a GED test math practice test to find out what you need to study and to keep your GED test studying on track.
+A GED test practice math test is similar to any other GED test practice test, but you'll want to pay special attention to your results.
+A good GED test mathematics practice test will have practice questions covering the subjects on the GED test mathematics test, and you'll want to use your experience with these questions to guide your studying.

 500,000 People Will Pass the GED This Year.

 You’re here because you want to be one of them.
 The one-of-a-kind best-selling GED Academy learning program can get you there, fast and easy.

 The GED test mathematics test (and a good GED test mathematics practice test) is 20 to 30 percent number operations and sense.
 The type of number operations and sense questions you'll find on a GED test math practice test are word problems that involve adding, subtracting, multiplying, and dividing; questions with decimals, fractions, and other ways of showing numbers; questions about which numbers are the same, greater, or less; questions about choosing the right way to solve a GED test practice math test question (such as choosing between addition, subtraction, multiplication, and division to solve a problem); and questions that ask you to estimate and do basic math.
 These are the basics.